Thomas Cup, badminton: All you need to know about a historic final for India against Indonesia

-Having made their way to a first ever final, India will take on Indonesia, the most successful side in the history of Thomas Cup badminton in Bangkok on Sunday.
+Having made their way to a first ever final, India will take on Indonesia, the most successful side in the history of the Thomas Cup, in Bangkok on Sunday.

-HS Prannoy secured the vital point as India shocked one of the pre-tournament favourites Denmark in Thailand on Friday (early Saturday) to reach the finals of the Thomas Cup men’s badminton tournament for the first time.
+HS Prannoy secured the vital point as India shocked one of the pre-tournament favourites Denmark on Friday (early Saturday) to make it to the final.

-Danish world champion Viktor Axelsen had provided some early inspiration in the semi-finals for his team – making quick work of India’s Lakshya Sen – sealing victory in 49 minutes, 21-13, 21-13.
-In the end, India and Denmark were deadlocked in a 2-2 tie, and 13th ranked Rasmus Gemke was unable to overcome Prannoy, who is 23rd in the world.
+Danish world champion Viktor Axelsen provided early inspiration in the semi-finals for his team by making quick work of India’s Lakshya Sen and sealing a 21-13, 21-13 victory in 49 minutes.
+In the end, India and Denmark were deadlocked in a 2-2 tie, and 13th ranked Rasmus Gemke was unable to overcome Prannoy, who is ranked 23rd in the world.

 Here’s everything you need to know before you sit down for the summit clash:

-Note: Clarifications: The article originally said Alfian/Ardianto are 2022 Asian Champions.
-They won bronze medal.